 Another great summer activity in the Cuyuna Country Recreation Area consists in visiting the Croft Mine.
 Back in the day when this underground mine was operational, it produced around 1,770,669 tons of iron ore, and it has now been turned into a museum complete with a simulated mine shaft and authentic mining artifacts on display.
 You can also explore photographs and unique relics from back in the day so you can get an idea of how miners worked.
 As you know, physical exertion can make us very hungry, so it’s a good idea to know where we can go to replenish our energy!

-The Mixed Company coffee house is also one of the top choices, located at 128 West Main Street, Crosby, Minnesota.
-You can taste the best coffee in town and have a nice lunch in a very cozy place!
-True North Basecamp True North Basecamp is located at the heart of the Cuyuna Country Recreation Area, so we can’t end this article without introducing it to you.
-This basecamp is often the starting point for visitors to set up camp and it also offers indoor lodging throughout the year.
+You also have the Iron Range Eatery and Rafferty's located Main Street, Crosby, and many other dining options.
+True North Basecamp True North Basecamp is lodging located at the heart of the Cuyuna Country Recreation Area, so we can’t end this article without introducing it to you.
+This basecamp is often the starting